mamuso/acts_as_unvlogable/README.markdown

 What the hell is this!
 ----------------------

 This is the plugin that we use in [unvlog.com](http://unvlog.com) to manage the supported video services.
-Is an easy way to obtain a few basics about a video only through its url.
+It is an easy way to obtain a few basics about a video only through its url.

 A quick example: